zammad/zammad-admin-documentation/system/integrations/ldap/manage.rst

 Re-arrange LDAP source's order
    You can change the synchronization order for each source at any time.
-   Zammad will order the sources from top to bottom.
+   Zammad will synchronize the sources from top to bottom.

    .. figure:: /images/system/integrations/ldap/ldap-change-source-order.gif
       :alt: Screencasting showing how to change the source order by using drag and drop.

 Remove a source
-   If you no longer need the a LDAP source or simply want to start new, you can remove them at any time.
+   If you no longer need the a LDAP source or simply want to start over, you can remove them at any time.
 This will not remove synchronized users, data synchronized or permissions.

    .. tip::

-      Not sure if you'd need the source to a later time?
-      Set the source to inactive instead of removing - see *Review or edit existing source* for more.
+      Not sure if you'd need the source later on?
+Set the source to inactive instead of removing it - see *Review or edit existing source* for more.

    .. figure:: /images/system/integrations/ldap/ldap-remove-source.gif
       :alt: Screencast showing how to remove LDAP sources.